inagibator/JsonToDelphi/README.md

 ### Features ###
 * More interceptors where published in a new repo: https://github.com/JensBorrisholt/Json-Interceptors
-* Added the possibility to download Pkg.Json.DTO.pas from www.Json2Delphi.com
+* Added the possibility to download Json.DTO.Base.pas from www.Json2Delphi.com

 ## Fixes & Features: 23th December 2021 ##